-Following approval from voters of the District on December 3, 2019, the Board of Education of the District, on December 18, 2019, authorized the financing for the construction of improvements and alterations to District school buildings and sites; stating the estimated total cost thereof at \$20,407,453.
-The issuance of the Notes will provide initial financing for the project.
+Following approval from voters of the District on December 3, 2019, the Board of Education of the District, on December 18, 2019, authorized the issuance of bonds for the construction of alterations and improvements to District school buildings and sites.
+The total amount of bonds authorized was \$20,407,453.
+The District currently has \$877,380 authorized but unissued.